enkidevs/curriculum/sql/ddl/alter/add-constraint.md

 ---
 ## Practice

 Consider the `generation` table.
-We want to add a new constraint called `"PK-constraints"` in which we state that we want `region_id` and `name` columns to be primary keys:
+We want to add a new constraint called `PK-constraints` in which we state that we want `region_id` and `name` columns to be primary keys:

 | id | region_id | name           |
 |----|-----------|----------------|